-Under certain circumstances, the designated filer/trustee uses Form 706-QDT to notify the IRS that the trust(s) is exempt from future filing because the surviving spouse has become a U.S. citizen and meets the requirements listed in the instructions for line 4 of Part II, on page 2.
+Under certain circumstances, the trustee/designated filer uses Form 706-QDT to notify the IRS that the trust is exempt from future filing because the surviving spouse has become a U.S. citizen and meets the requirements listed in the instructions for line 4 on page 3.